ShieldOrder/process-layer-doctrine/README.md

 ## Repository Structure

 - doctrine/
-  - Reference definitions and core concepts used within the PLD framework.
-These definitions are internal to this framework and are not mandates.
+  Reference definitions and framework-internal invariants used by PLD.
+These definitions are descriptive and are not mandates.

 - applications/
-  - Context-specific, descriptive mappings derived from PLD concepts.
-These materials illustrate possible applications and do not carry prescriptive or authoritative force.
+  Context-specific, descriptive mappings derived from PLD concepts.
+These materials illustrate how PLD may be applied and do not carry prescriptive or authoritative force.

 - references/
-  - Lineage, source material, and historical context informing the framework.
+  Lineage, source material, and historical context informing the framework.
+These inputs are non-normative.

 ## Usage Model